obrunet/obrunet.github.io/2020-02-15-Particles.md

 warnings.filterwarnings('ignore')
 ```

-This dictionnary will be usefull later when we'll need to have the meaning of each class and to know what it corresponds to.

 ```python
 # code to particle name dictionary :
 dic_types = {11: "electron", 13: "muon", 211: "pion", 321: "kaon", 2212: "proton"}
 ```

-Let's load only one of the binary file of the data set and see the shape :

 ```python
 # load a pickle file